-Destinations, Food, Italy, Restaurants, Travel
+Destinations, Food, Italy, Restaurant Roundups and Reviews, Travel

 the entrance to da Enzo with many diners seated outside